Abdullah-uz007/CodeHive_src/README.md

 ---

+## About

+CodeHive is a multi-agent AI system built with LangChain and GPT-4o.
+You give it a project idea, and 5 specialized agents handle the rest — planning, researching, designing the architecture, writing the code, and fixing any errors that come up at runtime.

+The Fix agent loops until the code runs clean, so you're not just getting a code dump — you're getting something that's actually been tested.

+Built this to explore how far you can push agentic workflows for real developer tasks, not just toy demos.

+---

 ## What It Does

 Each run generates a timestamped project folder under `generated_projects/` and also refreshes `generated_code/` as a copy of the latest output.